cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 Notes:
 - Ensure `GoogleService-Info.plist` is included in the iOS app target and is present in the bundle.
 - If you removed Firebase pods, the code paths are gated with `#if canImport(FirebaseCore)` and will no-op gracefully.

+### 2025-09-15 — Phase 0–2 Portal/Auth updates

+- Files: `firebase-config.js`, `user-portal.html`, `contract.html`
+- Phase 0 (Auth hygiene):
+  - Fixed Firebase `storageBucket` to `cochran-films.appspot.com` and bucketURL to `gs://cochran-films.appspot.com`.
+  - Login UX: added mapping for `auth/invalid-credential` and a "Forgot password?" button that calls `sendPasswordResetEmail`.
+- Phase 1 (Identity persistence):
+  - On contract signing, cache `recentSignatureName/email` in session and write `profile.name` to the user doc when updating `contract.*` fields.
+  - On first successful portal login, if `profile.name` is missing but cached signature exists for that email, backfill `profile.name` and refresh.
+  - Portal now prefers `profile.name` over doc id/email for greetings.
+- Phase 2 (Current Jobs UI):
+  - Replaced bulky vertical timeline with a compact horizontal stepper; added a compact button group (Details, Download, Message) in the job card header.

+How to test quickly (browser):
+1) Login: enter a wrong password → error should read "Invalid email or password"; use Forgot password to receive email.
+2) Contract: sign a contract with a full name → Firestore `users/{id}.profile.name` is populated; portal greets by name after login.
+3) Jobs: Current Jobs shows a horizontal stepper; buttons are compact and no longer stretch down the page.